 The reality of a screenwriting career is so elusive the term is bordering on an oxymoron.
 Most amateur writers give up before breaking in.
 Over 50% of WGA writers do not go on to earn a dime after their first success.
 Everyone struggling up the greasy pole reports the same experience – the further you get the harder it gets.
-It doesn’t help that the world’s focus is set firmly on Hollywood in which the film industry is run with the kind of politics found in a high school cheerleader squad blended with the kind of business ethics of a dystopian sausage factory.
+It doesn’t help that the world’s focus is set firmly on Hollywood in which the film industry is run with the kind of politics found in a high school cheerleader squad blended with the kind of business ethics of a victorian workhouse.
 The result is something daunting on the whole with feint glimmers of opportunity in the cracks.
 Sure, there seem to be screenwriters out there living the dream, but they are blades of hay in a mountain of needles.
 So how are we, as aspiring creatives, to move forward?

 It Isn’t About Fitting In, It’s About Finding Your Fit